thap2331/jobs_tracker/README.md

 # How to use

-- First time use
+### First time use
--- git clone repo
+- git clone repo
--- bash shell_scripts/start_clean_slate.sh
+- bash shell_scripts/start_clean_slate.sh

-- You can do below to add job listing page
+### You can do below to add job listing page
--- Add a job listing
+- Add a job listing
   `python3 tracker/add_job_listing.py -u https://www.onxmaps.com/join-our-team -jt "backend engineer"`
--- You can do below to crawl
+- To start crawling, you can do below to crawl `pythonr scraping/crawl.py`
-  `pythonr scraping/crawl.py`
+- check if jobs were added in the database
+  `sqlite3 database/jobs.db`

 ### What is the repo about?